 Several medical conditions can cause the body to create more uric acid.
 These medical conditions include diabetes, high blood pressure, obesity, kidney disease, and several others.
 If you see your physician regularly, they will be aware of any conditions that can cause the body to produce more uric acid and can help you make adjustments with medication, diet, etc. However, left untreated, it can be a major factor contributing to gout down the road.

-Your body produces more uric acid when you’re overweight.
+Your body produces more uric acid when you are overweight.
 Many people don’t seek treatment for obesity until other problems develop.
-But it can be a significant contributor to the formation of gout.
+However it can be a significant contributor to the formation of gout.

 Some medications, like low-dose aspirin, can cause your body to produce more uric acid.
 We recommend reading the packaging of all your medicines to see if any increase in uric acid production.
 Certain vaccinations can also lead to gout.